cfengine/documentation/guide/special-topics/distributed-scheduling.markdown

 In this example, the methods promise runs on Host2 and the commands promise runs one Host1 as before.
-Now, host 1 sets a signal class ‘did_my_job’ when it carries out the job, and Host2 collects it by contacting thecf-serverdon Host1.
+Now, host 1 sets a signal class ‘did_my_job’ when it carries out the job, and Host2 collects it by contacting the cf-serverd on Host1.
 Assuming that Host1 has agreed to let Host2 know this information, by granting access to it, Host2 can inherit this class, with a prefix of its own choosing.
 Thus is transforms the class ‘did_my_job’ on Host1 into ‘hostX_did_my_job’ on